RAbraham/mercylog/_sources/teaching/essence.md

 +++

-Next, we introduce logical AND(conjunction). i.e. Given a few parents
+Next, we introduce logical AND(conjunction). i.e. Given

 ```{raw-cell}
 parent("Abe", "Bob"), # Abe is a parent of Bob